-Note: A recommendation for the Behavior Intervention Program assignment applies when an elementary level student commits an offense, within this section for which a secondary level student would receive a mandatory expulsion under this policy.
-However, Class "A" Weapons, Bomb Threat (Placing) and Bomb Threat (False Reporting), shall be expellable offenses for all students, Grades K-12.
+Note: A recommendation for the Behavior Intervention Program assignment via the Expulsion Abeyance Office, applies when an elementary level student commits an offense, within this section for which a secondary level student would receive a mandatory expulsion under this policy.
+However, Class "A" Weapons, Bomb Threat/Mass Shooting (Placing/Actual) and Bomb Threat/Mass Shooting (False Reporting), shall be expellable offenses for all students, Grades K-12 (F.S. §1006.13(3)).

 AT NO TIME is it appropriate for any student to possess or bring a weapon of any kind onto a school campus.
-Federal and state laws require local school districts to notify parents, through the Code of Student Conduct, that any student who is determined to have brought a firearm, projectile device, electric weapon or device, or flare gun to school, to any school function, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one full year and referred for criminal prosecution.
+Federal and state laws require local school districts to notify parents, through the Code of Student Conduct, that any student who is determined to have brought a firearm, electric weapon or device, or flare gun to school, to any school function, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one full year and referred for criminal prosecution.

-Possession of a firearm, projectile device, electric weapon or device, or flare gun shall be defined as knowingly, intentionally, deliberately, or inadvertently (without meaning to do it) bringing a firearm on school property, school-sponsored transportation, or to a school-sponsored activity.
+Possession of a firearm, electric weapon or device, or flare gun shall be defined as knowingly, intentionally, deliberately, or inadvertently (without meaning to do it) bringing a firearm on school property, school-sponsored transportation, or to a school-sponsored activity.